L1nal/Theatre_Management_System/README.md

 # Theatre_Management_System
-A Java program for managing and controlling seat reservations and ticket pricing for the "New Theatre" company's theatre sessions.
+A Java console program for managing and controlling seat reservations and ticket pricing for the "New Theatre" company's theatre sessions.

 # New Theatre Seat Management and Ticket Pricing System